maxharlow/reconcile/README.md

 #### `uk-company-numbers-to-company-beneficial-owner-names`

-Use UK [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company numbers, and retrieve the names of their beneficial owners.
+Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company numbers, and retrieve the names of their beneficial owners.

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).